 Omarosa is essentially Donald Trump in drag.
 Just smarter.
 Her entire being seems centered around fame and fortune.
 Omarosa’s book is about as self-serving as it comes.
 But there were a few moments.
 Like when she reveals that Trump wanted to be sworn into the presidency not on a bible (as every president before him had) but on a copy of “The Art of the Deal!”
 He figured it would generate sales and be yet another excellent branding opportunity.
 When she admonished him about what a poor idea that was, Trump backtracked and said he was only kidding.
 But the big O wasn’t buyin’ it.
 She thought he was serious.
 Continue Reading

 My federal pretrial officer and I are about as friendly as we could possibly be given the circumstances.
 Once a month I report to his office for a meeting which only requires a few minutes.
-But he’s actually a decent and interesting guy.
+But he’s actually an ok guy.
 So I spend a lot of time with him that I don’t have to.

 Just yesterday, I was sitting in the outer office reading OMAROSA’S book (what can I say?
 I’ve read most of the new non-fiction at the NYPL, so I chose her bull shit) when I heard another defendant say he had to get back to work and then mentioned his pretrial officer’s name – which I noted was the same as mine.
 So when Robert came out and called on me first, I offered to let the guy with the job jump the line (for which he was extremely appreciative) offering “I’m reading.
 No problem.”
 Continue Reading